brandon-rhodes/python-patterns/gang-of-four/builder/index.rst

 the Builder arguably devolves into the Facade pattern instead.

 So by the strict definition,
-``pyplot``might not qualify as a Builder in my example code above because I never ask for an actual reference to the object that my ``plot()`` call constructed.
+``pyplot`` might not qualify as a Builder in my example code above because I never ask for an actual reference to the object that my ``plot()`` call constructed.
-To rescue my example in case anyone decides to press the point, I can ask for a reference to the plot and ask the plot itself to render itself and save the resulting image to a file:
+To rescue my example in case anyone decides to press the point, I can ask for a reference to the plot and ask the plot itself to save a rendered image to a file.

 .. testcode::